rubenrabb01/Modeling-MacFish-database/Horizontal range (I).md

 ![Horiz_range](/Plots/Horiz_range_17.png "Horiz_range")

 - We see that the distribution (dark blue line) of LOO-PIT values for our model is irregular and has many values close to 0 indicating that the model is under-dispersed compared to the data
-- We should try another model to reduce nder-dispersion
+- We should try another model to reduce under-dispersion

 ### Extract the posterior draws for all parameters